BenoitWauthier/simple-placeholder-replacer/README.md

     e.g. {{today+1d}}  -> will cause the library to replace this tag with the system date + one day Note that the unit is not mandatory, days will be the unit by default for {{today}} and hours for {{now}}
     Available units for {{today}} are :

         - d / D : days
         - m / M : months
         - y / Y : years
         - w / W : weeks

     Available units for {{now}} are :

         - h / H : hours
         - m / M : minutes
-        - y / Y : seconds
+        - s / S : seconds

 - the desired output format for the date / date time e.g. {{now=HH:MM:SS}} -> will output the current time Note that the format must be compatible with formats recognized by the moment js library Default formats are :

         - {{today}} -> YYYY-MM-DD
         - {{now}}   -> YYYY-MM-DDTHH:MM:SS